Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 Bonifácio’s school not only won a place on the local map as a result of this most successful event, but it put the whole community on the map.
 The civic leaders were excited that, when important people come to visit them in the future, they can show off the fine school operating in their midst.
 The headmaster of the government school was delighted with the students and not ashamed to proclaim they were better educated than many students years older in the public schools, thanks to the devotion of their teachers and the motivation of their parents—nearly all peasants who derive much of their zeal and hope from Bonifácio’s ministry among them.

-Hannah’s home church (Emanuel Presbyterian Church in Cedar Park) donated a bounty of good gifts for the young scholars as they prepare to start primary school in January: shoes, school supplies, back packs, and toys, to mention only a fraction of the largesse—all prized possessions for rural children accustomed to life in a mud hut!
+A church in the United States donated a bounty of good gifts for the young scholars as they prepare to start primary school in January: shoes, school supplies, back packs, and toys, to mention only a fraction of the largesse—all prized possessions for rural children accustomed to life in a mud hut!

 If our supporters intended to make this day the high point in the short lives of these pre-schoolers, they surely succeeded!
 We thank God for people whose gifts brought such encouragement to this little community out near the Land of Grace!